Skool: a High-Value Platform—or a Guru-Driven Ecosystem?

 1. Skool is only “OK” for course delivery

-And it cannot replace our content management system.
+And it doesn’t replace a dedicated content management system.

 So right off the bat, it was “no” for Power University.

-It has more limited options for text, extras videos embed, and has no quizzes.
+It has more limited options for text, extras video embeds, and has no quizzes.

 The focus of Skool is on the community.